iamzifei/iOS-learning-notes/1.Basic/Tableview.md

 Likewise, the table view knows how to recognize when the user taps a row, but what it should do in response completely depends on the app.
 In this app you’ll make it toggle the checkmark; another app will likely do something totally different.

 The table view splits up its delegate duties into two separate helpers: the `UITableViewDataSource` for putting rows into the table, and the `UITableViewDelegate` for handling taps on the rows and several other tasks.

+### Tableview Cell
+4 ways to make table view cells:

+1. Using prototype cells, in Storyboard.
+This is the simplest and quickest way.

+2. Using sattic cells.
+This is limited to screens where you know in advance which cells you'll have.
+The advantage with this is *you don't need to provide any data source method*
+3. Using a *nib* file.
+Similar  to 1st way, except that you can do it outside of a Storyboard.
+4. By hand/Coding.
+You need to specify a certain **cell style**.